Java API to manipulate and convert 3D files

 Aspose.3D for Java API provides the ability to build a Node hierarchy where a Node is the basic building block of a scene.
 A hierarchy of nodes defines the logical structure of a scene, and provides visible content by attaching geometries, lights and cameras to the nodes.

 In order to reduce memory necessities, a single instance of Mesh can be bound to various instances of Node.
 Envision that you require a system where a large number of 3D cubes seemed indistinguishable; you could spare memory by making one Mesh object when the system starts up.
 At that point, each time you require another shape, you make another Node object, then point that node to one Mesh.
 This is how Aspose.3D for Java API manages instancing.

 Aspose.3D for Java API provides support for key-frame animation via CurveMapping which maps components of a property to different curves.
 Moreover, Aspose.3D for Java offers to setup the target camera in a 3D file which is useful in animation when you need the camera to face a particular node.

 Aspose.3D for Java is designed to perform equally well on the server or client-side.
 It is a single Java assembly that can be deployed with any Java application by simply adding its reference.
 You don't have to worry about other services or modules while working with Aspose.3D for Java.

 Independent of External Software Installation

-Aspose.3D API is built using managed code that never needs on any external API or software installation on the machine to work with 3D files.
+Aspose.3D API is built using managed code that never needs any external API or software installation on the machine to work with 3D files.
 It is perfectly customized solution in terms of supported features, security, stability and price.